-- Governance, as the actions, processes, traditions and institutions by which authority is exercised and decisions are taken and implemented.
+Governance, as the actions, processes, traditions and institutions by which authority is exercised and decisions are taken and implemented.

 Risk governance: the application of governance principles to the identification, assessment, management and communication of risks.

-These concepts provide the foundation for IRGC’s work, which involves developing and adapting frameworks and guidelines to help respond to particular policy challenges.
-You can read more about the full range of our activities elsewhere on this website, but the list below highlights some of our key publications.
+These concepts provide the foundation for IRGC’s work, which involves developing frameworks and guidelines and adapting them to help respond to particular policy challenges.
+Read more about the full range of our activities on the rest of our website.
+Some of our key publications are highlighted in the list below.